Rabushikku/Rabushikku/README.md

 </div>

 # Intro:
-Nice to meet y'all I'm Elias a 17 year old <br>
-I am self taught programmer and a front end developer<br>
+Nice to meet y'all I'm Elias a 17 year old self taught programmer and a front end software developer<br>

 I code things at some point